 Although this paper mainly discusses the problem of automatic wiring, manual wiring is and will be an important process in PCB design.
 Manual wiring is helpful for automatic wiring tools to complete the wiring work.
-As shown in Figure 2a and 2b, by manually routing and fixing the selected network (net), a path can be formed for automatic routing.
+By manually routing and fixing the selected net, a path can be formed for automatic routing.

 Regardless of the number of key signals, these signals are routed first, either manually or in combination with automatic wiring tools.
 Critical signals usually have to be carefully designed to achieve the desired performance.
 After the wiring is completed, it is much easier for the engineer concerned to check the signal wiring.
 After the inspection is passed, the wires are secured and the rest of the signals are automatically routed.

 For the wiring of key signals, it is necessary to control some electrical parameters, such as reducing distributed inductance and EMC, etc., and the wiring of other signals is similar.
 All EDA vendors provide a way to control these parameters.
 The quality of automatic wiring can be guaranteed to a certain extent after understanding the input parameters of automatic wiring tool and the influence of input parameters on wiring.